emissary-ingress/emissary/README.md

 ## CI & Images
 * CI [repo](https://travis-ci.com/datawire/ambassador-oauth) will build and test on every commit.
 * An docker image will be pushed to [docker registry](https://quay.io/repository/datawire/ambassador-pro?tab=tags) on every pull-request.
-The images will be tagged with the correspondent PR number.
+The images will be tagged with the correspondent PR number prefixed with `pull-`.

 ## Setup and deployment: